fromjyce/SheCodes/SheCodesPlus/README.md

 This folder contains the projects and materials I created and learned during the SheCodes Plus Workshop.
 The workshop provided an introduction to front-end development and development tools, making it perfect for beginners who want to kickstart their coding journey.

 ## Week One Overview
-The [`Week1.html`](https://github.com/fromjyce/SheCodes/blob/main/SheCodesPlus/Week1.html) file consists of the lessons and challenges completed during Week 1.
+The [`Week One`](https://github.com/fromjyce/SheCodes/tree/main/SheCodesPlus/Week%20One) file consists of the lessons and challenges completed during Week 1.

   ### *Week One Curriculum*
   1. HTML Revision